How do we know Climate change is real?

 In the last 20 years, we’ve seen an unprecedented increase in extreme weather events.
 How do we know this?
 The data proves it.

 This is because human-caused climate change warms the air and oceans.
-Warmer air holds more moisture, and warmer oceans provide more energy—fueling the production of more frequent and storms with heavier rainfall and higher winds.
+Warmer air holds more moisture, and warmer oceans provide more energy—fueling the production of more frequent and intense weather extremes like tornados, tropical cyclones, heat waves, and polar vortex disruptions.

 HOTTER TEMPERATURES